mr-possible/my_portfolio/content/about.md

 +++
 title = "About Me"
 +++
 ## Summary

-I am a passionate and detail-oriented Software Engineer with a specialization in Test Automation.
+I am a passionate and detail-oriented Software Engineer from India.
 With a keen interest in ensuring software quality and delivering robust solutions, I bring a unique blend of technical skills and a quality-focused mindset.
+I am aiming for full-time roles in either United Kingdom, Northern Ireland, Europe and USA starting from January 2024.
+Please scroll down to know more 😀.

 ---

-## Education
+## Education 📚

 ### 2023 - Exp 2024
 **University:** Swansea University